Unleash/unleash/website/docs/using-unleash/deploy/configuring-unleash.md

 #### Minimum

-For Postgresql we recommend running with at least 1 CPU and at least 1Gi of memory, as well as at least 5Gi of storage.
+For PostgreSQL we recommend running with at least 1 CPU and at least 1Gi of memory, as well as at least 5Gi of storage.

 | Provider | Machine                        |
 |----------|--------------------------------|